SniperSmiley/Rose/README.md

 # :rose:Rose
-:rose:Rose: A concise, symbol-rich programming language designed for expressiveness and functionality.
+Rose: A concise, symbol-rich programming language designed for expressiveness and functionality.
 Built to enable powerful language extensions and modular growth.